Most gardeners take time off in January to enjoy their gardens and spend time with family and friends.

 There is nothing urgent to do, except for small maintenance jobs like regular watering, light pruning, deadheading of spent flowers and tying in unruly growth.
-If you are planning to go away on holiday then do the following tasks before closing the garden gate behind you – it will make coming home again something to look forward to.
+If you are planning to go away on holiday in January then do the following tasks before closing the garden gate behind you – it will make coming home again something to look forward to.

 - Mow the lawn a day before you leave and give it a deep soaking.
-It is not going to stop growing while you are gone and on your return you will have to cut it in stages over the first few days or weeks, removing only the top bits at first, then lowering the blades a little for a second cut and then down to the normally recommended height a few days later.
+It is not going to stop growing while you are gone and on your return you will have to cut it in stages over the first few days or weeks of January, removing only the top bits at first, then lowering the blades a little for a second cut and then down to the normally recommended height a few days later.

 - Weed, water deeply and then mulch all the beds.
 Remove most half-open and open flowers to encourage the production of new blooms that you can enjoy when you return.